-As someone who keeps an inconsistent yet fairly close eye on internet quackery, this Tuesday marks the first time I’ve ever come across Brittany Kara‘s content.
+As someone who keeps a fairly close eye on internet quackery, this Tuesday marks the first time I’ve ever come across Brittany Kara‘s content.
 After watching a video mashup of her put together by a pro-vaccine Facebook page, I had to double-check to make sure what I was viewing wasn’t satire.
-I far as I can tell, Kara is the real deal.
+As far as I can tell, Kara is the real deal.

 According to her bio on Amazon, Kara is an author, certified master NLP practitioner (go ahead and google that), hypnotherapist, nutrition coach, and mother.
 The bio adds that she “specializes in teaching people how to detoxify their lives through cleansing and super foods.”
 She also specializes in spewing some of the most bizarre anti-vaxxer rhetoric I’ve seen yet.